IN SEARCH OF THE HERON

 CONSERVATION GROUP

-Valuable information on local birding experts and conservation groups (https://rspnbhutan.org) offering participants opportunities to engage with knowledgeable guides, learn about regional bird species and support conservation efforts dedicated to preserving the local avian populations and their habitats.
+Valuable information on local birding experts and conservation groups provides opportunities to engage with knowledgeable guides, learn about regional bird species, and support conservation efforts.
+These initiatives are dedicated to preserving local avian populations and their habitats.

 EQUIPMENT RECOMMENDATIONS